fleming79/async-kernel/CONTRIBUTING.md

 `Async kernel` uses ruff for code formatting.
 The pre-commit hook should take care of how it should look.

-To install `pre-commit`, run prior commits with the following:
+To install `pre-commit` to run prior commits with the following:

 ```shell
 pre-commit install